Red Rocks Infrastructure Improvements

-A stage roof replacement project is underway at Red Rocks, as the existing 1988 stage roof has served its expectancy.
-The new design will align with updated event performance standards and will include upgraded load capacity and safety features to meet production and safety demands.
+A stage roof replacement project has been completed at Red Rocks, as the existing 1988 stage roof served its life expectancy.
+The new design aligns with updated event performance standards and includes upgraded load capacity and safety features to meet production and safety demands.

-Careful considerations have been taken with the schematic design to minimize disturbance to existing features.
-The overall concept will provide the venue with a more efficient and suitable roof structure while keeping the integrity of the amphitheatre intact.
-This project will be completed prior to the 2021 concert season.
+Careful considerations were taken with the schematic design to minimize disturbance to existing features.
+The overall concept provides the venue with a more efficient and suitable roof structure while keeping the integrity of the amphitheatre intact.
+Some fun facts about the new stage roof:

 Subsurface Seating Stabilization